kViking/colormixer/README.md

 1. Open the app.
 2. Mix some colors.
 3. Marvel at your creation.
+4. Realize there are little numbers at the bottom sometimes.
+5. Find inspiration.
-4. Repeat until you forget why you started.
+6. Repeat until you forget why you started.

 ## Installation

-### FOR ALL INSTALLS
+### Windows
-Go to releases, get the compiled app for your platform (Windows, Linux, Android)

-- **Windows:** Double-click `colormixer.exe` in `build/windows/` and let the magic happen.
-- **Linux:** Run the `colormmixer` executable in `build/linux/` (yes, we know there’s an extra “m”—it’s a feature, not a typo).
-- **Android** Download the `.apk` in `/build/apk/` You'll need to enable "Unknown Sources" in your Android settings and tap the APK to install it.
-If you don't know how to sideload apps, there are plenty of guides online.
+Grab the installer from the latest [release](https://github.com/kviking/colormixer/releases)!
+It will probably set off every antivirus alarm because it's unsigned, but on the bright side it should also be fine to install on top of any old versions.

 ## Contributing